-Utah and Tennessee establish themselves as the best places to flip houses in terms of low remodeling costs.
-Utah, additionally, has the lowest rental vacancy rate, and that places it in an even more favorable position.
+Utah and Missouri establish themselves as the best places to flip houses in terms of low remodeling costs.
+New Jersey, meanwhile, has the lowest rental vacancy rate.
 West Virginia boasts the highest homeownership rate in the US and the lowest housing costs.
-Families in Delaware, New Jersey, and Maryland, however, have the strongest purchasing power.
+Families in the District of Columbia, Massachusetts, and Maryland, however, have the strongest purchasing power.

 Flipping houses in Hawaii doesn’t make sense, at least not without a considerable investment.
-The state, while an attractive destination, has the second-worst rental vacancy rate and high housing costs.
-Plus, its homeownership rate is only 60%.
+The state, while an attractive destination, has high housing costs.
+Plus, its homeownership rate is only 60.2%.
 So, it doesn’t belong among the best states to flip houses.

 Overview of Specific House Flipping Rankings

-Now, let’s see how each state is doing in terms of median home value and expected value index change.
+Now, let’s see how each state is doing in terms of median home value.
 We will also analyze the average prices of listings and sold homes as well as the average turnover time.
 This table dives deeper into the best states to flip houses and what makes them a suitable choice.